Now accepting applications

 To be considered for probationary admission, you must have an overall GPA of 2.3 and the consent of a program advisor, and you must be recommended by the major academic department and the appropriate academic dean.

 Probationary admitted students aren’t eligible for financial aid.

-Here’s a checklist of what you will need to complete your application for graduate admission to SFA:
+Here's a checklist of what you will need to apply to SFA:

 The cost for applying to SFA as a graduate student is $50.
 You'll pay this at the end of the application process.